 Symantec highly recommends upgrading with new releases to move toward stability.

-Symantec recommends this release only when you require a feature not found in the LTR or Standard release, and you are willing to sacrifice stability for features.
+Symantec recommends this release when you require a feature not found in the LTR or Standard release.

 Early Availability Release (EA)